 Around 2 months old they are capable of sleeping through the night, but will most likely still have one middle of the night feeding.

 These are just the basics for new moms, but there is SO MUCH MORE to learn about breastfeeding to ensure you have the most amazing experience.

 For more in-depth knowledge on everything breastfeeding, I highly recommend the Milkology Breastfeeding Course.
 It was created by a fellow mama who happens to be a certified lactation consultant!

 It’s simple, extremely affordable (only $19) and it provides SO much valuable information (and how cute is the name?!)
 It is a web-based course that you can take from the comfort of your own home which truly helped me so much.
 (Who has time for anything else, really?!)

-You get access to so much knowledge on the basics of breastfeeding.
-Covering obstacles to look out for, how to overcome them, guidance in making the right decisions despite outside pressure, and my personal favorites were the PDF printouts at the end of the course.
+You get access to exclusive knowledge on breastfeeding a newborn.
+Covering breastfeeding problems, how to overcome them, guidance in making the right decisions despite outside pressure, and my personal favorites: the PDF printouts at the end of the course.